zanedemangone/Q4Project/README.md

 	}
 }
 ```
-These characteristics are matched against admissions requrimements, and a determination is made to whether the player made the correct decision or not, upon which their score will be adjusted accordingly.
+These characteristics are matched against admissions requirements, and a determination is made to whether the player made the correct decision or not, upon which their score will be adjusted accordingly.
 ```java
 public void evaluationMade(boolean wasCorrect, boolean accepting) {
 	if(accepting) {